treeman/madeoftree/README.markdown

         * Change color when hovering
     * Size + color for headers in pages
     * Games
-        * Prettier date for games
-        * Remove tags and categories for games
-        * Remove trailing index.html in links to itself
         * Better download styling
         * Style code links etc
     * Projects